 Here are our recommended specifications for print-ready images:

-LZW compression may be used to decrease the size of TIFF files with no loss in quality
+LZW compression on TIFF files is recommended to decrease the file size with no loss in quality

 JPEG files should be saved at the highest quality setting